What to Expect Each Semester

-Normally, you will produce and submit electronically a “packet” of written work every four weeks (4 packets over the semester), including a detailed cover letter discussing progress on the Study Plan, as well as any questions or issues of craft.
+You will produce and submit electronically a “packet” of written work every four weeks, including a detailed cover letter discussing progress on the study plan, as well as any questions or issues of craft.
 Your mentor will respond within one week in a detailed report addressing such areas as technical and aesthetic development of the work, notes for revision, suggestions for further reading, and new issues and directions you might take.
 You will maintain regular contact with your mentor through these packet exchanges and, as needed, supplementary communication.

 In the first and second semesters you will concentrate on new creative writing, revision, and critical responses to your readings.
 The readings derive from a suggested reading list of books relating to your particular work during the semester.

-These readings should generate a series of brief critical essays that address and illuminate some specific technical aspect of craft which you note.
-These essays are intended to heighten your critical thinking and create awareness of structural, imagistic, stylistic and aesthetic choices writers make in bringing a piece through its various drafts to completion.
+In the fourth semester your main focus will be the completion of a thesis manuscript based on the creative work undertaken in prior semesters.
 You will also prepare a craft lecture and public reading from your thesis that you will present at your fifth residency.